Michael Valente: Biography

 Original caption: President Hoover presents Congressional Medal of Honor to World War hero.
 Michael Valente, formerly Private, Company D, 107th Infantry, 27th Division during the World War, receiving from President Hoover the Congressional Medal of Honor at the White House today.
 Valente receives the medal for bravery while in Hindenberg Line during the World War.
 He enlisted at Ogdensburg, N.Y., but is now a resident of Long Beach, N.Y.

 Born on February 5, 1895 in Cassino, Italy, Valente immigrated to the United States and joined the Army in 1917 from Ogdensburg, New York.
 By September 29, 1918, he was serving in France as a private with Company D of the 107th Infantry Regiment, 27th Division.
 On that day, his unit was participating in an assault on the Hindenburg Line east of Ronssoy when it was held up by intense machine gun fire.
-With another man, Valente voluntarily moved forward and silenced two machine gun nests, attacked a trench, and killed five Germans and captured 21 others before being wounded.
+With another man, Valente voluntarily moved forward and silenced two machine gun nests, attacked a trench, killed five Germans, and captured 21 others before being wounded.
 Over a decade later, on September 27, 1929, President Herbert C. Hoover awarded Valente the Medal of Honor during a ceremony on the White House lawn.

 Valente is buried at Long Island National Cemetery in Farmingdale, New York.